Joining the Black Rock French Quarter

 Where on playa is the village located?

-We can usually be found on the Esplanade at the 4:30 Portal, extending all the way to A street.
+In 2019, we can be found at 8:30 on the Esplanade, extending all the way to A street.

 What are the dues?